 - Quality suffers – both product quality and customer care.
 When you’re the best, you don’t have to try as hard, right?

-- Leadership is unable to see the need to make strategy shifts or reinvent their organizations, or they fall so far behind the curve that they fail at reinvention efforts.
+- Leadership is unable to see the need to make strategy shifts or reinvent their organizations, or they fall so far behind the curve they fail at reinvention efforts.

 “Only the paranoid survive” – Andy Grove, former Intel Chairman and CEO